 But it didn't work well with the size and shape of this group of orchids.
 I like the picture with the flowers more central.
 To make the orchids stand out, I lightened the background just a little.
 With such an electric yellow, the orchids really grab your eye.

-By the way, I didn't pump up the colour... the yellow really was that spectacular.
+By the way, I didn't pump up the colour... the yellow really was that luscious.

-If you need a brush up on photo composition or exposure, take some time and plan out your shots.
+If you need a brush up on photo composition or exposure, take some time and do that before you go out to photograph.
 Make some notes and carry them along with you.

-Your mission is to come home with a few truly alluring, well planned photos... and to enjoy the process.
+Your mission is to come home with a few gorgeous, well planned photos... and, very important.... enjoy the process.